sickcodes/Docker-OSX/README.md

 ### USB Passthrough

-The simplest way to do this is the following:
+Firstly, QEMU must be started as root.

-First of all, in order to do this, QEMU must be started as root.
-It is also potentially possible to do this by changing the permissions of the device in the container.
+It is also potentially possible to accomplish USB passthrough by changing the permissions of the device in the container.
 See [here](https://www.linuxquestions.org/questions/slackware-14/qemu-usb-permissions-744557/#post3628691).

 For example, create a new Dockerfile with the following